 PESTLE Analysis and PEST Analysis Distinction

 PESTLE analysis is a development of PEST analysis.
-The main distinction between these two analyses is on the legal and environmental components.
-Currently, there is a recent development of PESTLE analysis, namely PESTELE.
+The main distinction between these two analyses is in the legal and environmental components.
+Currently, there is a recent development in PESTLE analysis, namely PESTELE.
 In PESTELE, there is one more component, namely ethics.
 The ethics component includes ethical principles and moral issues that can arise in the running of business operations.

 PESTLE Analysis Examples

-After knowing the definition to the explanation of each component in PESTLE analysis, it is incomplete if you do not know its examples.
-So, according to Get Lucidity, here is the example of the PESTLE analysis of International Beauty Brand, The Body Shop:
+After knowing the definition of the explanation of each component in PESTLE analysis, it is incomplete if you do not know its examples.
+So, according to Get Lucidity, here is an example of the PESTLE analysis of an International Beauty Brand, The Body Shop:

-- Implementation of new procedures for trade with EU to UK
+- Implementation of new procedures for trade with the EU to the UK

-- Additional costs will arise from importing products and raw materials from EU-countries – possible decrease in profitability
+- Additional costs will arise from importing products and raw materials from EU countries – possibly decrease in profitability

-- The ethical standards could decline to create a concern about the quality of British cosmetics
+- The ethical standards could decline to create concern about the quality of British cosmetics

 - Change in disposable income due to strong or weak economic performance